What is crisis management?

 An organization deals with many types of crises outside of their control.
 Natural disasters such as earthquakes and oil spills or industrial accidents can be impossible to prevent, yet other potential crises may be directly caused by your company or employees.
 An improperly planned tweet or misstatement can easily erupt into a social media crisis.
 While there are an infinite number of scenarios, businesses are primarily impacted in three ways:

-The news cycle during a PR crisis can batter your brand’s image with constant negative press.
-Damaging stories flood traditional media like print, television, and radio.
+The news cycle during a PR crisis can damage your brand’s reputation with constant negative press. harmful stories flood traditional media like print, television, and radio.
 Furthermore, digital content from websites and social media continues to tie your brand to the crisis.
-Your company’s mistakes, actions, and inactions will be criticized and broadcast around the globe.
+Your company’s mistakes, actions, and inactions will be criticized and broadcast around the globe, forcing you to take action by removing articles from Google as they spring up.

-The ongoing media attention could cause negative articles to remain in Google search results long after the crisis has ended.
-Once negative content has taken root, only a targeted reputation management strategy can dislodge it from page one.
+The ongoing media attention could cause negative articles to remain in your Google search results long after the crisis has ended.
+Only a targeted reputation management strategy can effectively push negative search results down.

 Your business continuity plan may require you to pull people from several departments.
 Vital business functions like customer service and production could be at risk when teams are short-staffed.